HCL Z Abend Investigator

 Getting started

-Before you begin, all the above requirements must be fulfilled.
+Before you begin, all preceding requirements must be satisfied.

-- Right-click on the profile that matches the z/OS subsystem your Z Common Components server is running on
+- Right-click on the profile that matches the z/OS subsystem where your Z Common Components server runs.

-- From the Z Common Components menu item, choose Configure port
+- From the Z Common Components menu item, select Configure connection.

 You are now ready to use the Z Abend Investigator VS Code extension.

-NOTE: if you access a Z Abend Investigator feature before configuring the port number,
+Note: if you access a Z Abend Investigator feature before configuring the ZCC connection,

 The Z Abend Investigator tree

-When the Zowe Explorer tool window is selected in VS Code, the tool window has three tree views by default:
+When the Zowe Explorer tool window is selected in VS Code, the tool window contains three default tree views:

 Data Sets, Unix System Services, and Jobs.

-The Z Abend Investigator extension adds a Z Abend Investigator tree view as well to manage the history files that have been added.
+The HCL Z Abend Investigator extension adds a tree view, HCL Z Abend Investigator, to manage the addition

 Tree structure